 Mariana Nicolesco from the world stage to Romania.

 Honorary Member of the Romanian Academy.
-She is a Honorary
+She is an Honorary

 Member of the Romanian National Council for the Protection of the Child and

 of the Romanian National Committee for UNICEF.
-Honorary Member of the Mihai Eminescu International Academy, Honorary Citizen of
+She is also Honorary Member of the Mihai Eminescu International Academy, Honorary Citizen of

 Foundation and of the Hariclea Darclée